-The Noise Control Boundary also triggers requirements for acoustic insulation to be built into new buildings for sensitive activities (see Part C, Rural Rules - Buildings, Rule 3.13.1.56).
+The Noise Control Boundary also triggers requirements for acoustic insulation to be built into new buildings for sensitive activities with the cost to be met by Fonterra for ODP 26B (see Part C, Rural Rules - Buildings, Rule 3.13.1.56).
 This requirement acknowledges and responds to the importance of the plant to the community and the economy.
 Once a company has made a significant investment in plant, it is in the districts and the community's interests that this plant is able to operate with efficiency.
 Accordingly, it is appropriate to ensure that encroachment of sensitive activities does not curb the plant's operations.